StuartsHome/carPedia/README.md

 - logs are located in log/*

 ## Web Pages
-- home: web page that provides html form for saving car details into db.
+- **home**: web page that provides html form for saving car details into db
-- allcars: displays all the cars in the database in an html table
+- **allcars**: displays all the cars in the database in a html table
-- car: displays all the cars in the database in JSON format
+- **car**: displays all the cars in the database in JSON format

 ## Features
 - MySQL Database